ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 The recent high proﬁle losses of government-held data have resulted in new measures being mandated to protect information being held by government.
 These include controls on the use of mobile devices.
 Although no organisation can guarantee it will never lose data, data losses due to a failure to comply with these mandatory measures are likely to have signiﬁcant consequences for the individuals and organisations involved.

 For example, Government has committed to introduce new sanctions under the Data Protection Act for the most serious breaches of its principles (Data handling procedures in Government: Final Report, June 2008).
-All staff and contractors who use MoJ corporate systems must therefore comply with the following requirements.
+All staff and contractors who use MOJ corporate systems must therefore comply with the following requirements.

 **GUIDANCE**

-All removable storage devices to be used on MoJ computer systems must be supplied by MoJ.
+All removable storage devices to be used on MOJ computer systems must be supplied by MOJ.
 Removable storage devices include, but are not limited to, writeable CDs/DVDs, memory sticks, cameras and disks.

-MoJ is responsible for ensuring that the devices are kept in safe custody and returned to safe storage, or securely disposed of, when no longer required.
+MOJ is responsible for ensuring that the devices are kept in safe custody and returned to safe storage, or securely disposed of, when no longer required.
 For this reason, and to avoid unnecessary expense, USB memory sticks and other removable media must only be requested where there is a genuine business need.

 Generally speaking, using a removable storage device is probably the least secure method of storing and transferring data, so where better alternative methods are available these should be used, such as a secure laptop and secure internal and GSI email.